 A friend got me in touch with my guitar player, Alex.
 He graduated from BIMM in Dublin, he asked Colin and Jake to play.
 They have a great chemistry as is.

 I wouldn’t be rehearsing with them unless I have a gig on.
 I have been writing constantly since November 2017.
-For a while I was doing writing sessions five days a week.
+For a while I was doing writing sessions five days a week (three months).
 Now I have cut that down a lot.

 A lot of those songs were written 2 years ago.
-I wrote a lot of them about people that are fake.
+A lot of them I wrote them about people that are fake.
 I think of myself as a very honest person therefore I appreciate honest people.
 I didn’t realise that a lot of songs came from the same place because I was writing whatever I wanted to write.

 At the moment there’s no more fake people around me no, not anymore. (she laughs) I would train myself more to spot how people are.
 I do have a few close friends but that’s kind of it.

-I have more “cup-on”, I am more mature and emotionally stronger than I was before.
+I have more cup-on.
+I am feeling like I am more mature than I was.
 Though I have lost a lot of confidence from not doing a lot of gigs since touring few years ago.
 I don’t know why there is so much pressure.
 Maybe in the last year I have been getting anxious for a lot of things.

 But I feel like I am a different person than who I was last week, I am always evolving and I think people always evolve.
 That’s human nature.